jewelsofthought/neshama/site/personal/poems/servent.md

 Is the upcoming trip.

 Being here puts me into such a strange state of mind.
-As if I’m participating in a movie, not quite real.
+As if I'm participating in a movie, not quite real.
 I cannot quite grok That this is supposed to be my life.
 I cannot understand how I Got to this place, to take it as normal to be so untrue.